top of page

 -

 What to expect after your pet passes.Often, pets will not close their eyes after sedation or when they’ve passed.
 This is because closing the eyes actually requires muscle control that is no longer possible after sedation or euthanasia.
 While this can be disturbing to see, your pet does not feel any discomfort.
 In most cases, you will only notice your pet has stopped breathing after they’ve passed.
 Very rarely, additional things may be seen after death and it is important to be aware of these normal body reactions during the dying process.
 Everything relaxes after death.
 After sedation, an absorbent pad will be placed under your pet in case they pass urine or diarrhea.
 Some pets have fluid in their lungs and this can come out of the nose or mouth after passing.
 Dr. Kim will position your pet on a soft pillow or blanket to try to prevent this.
 The most unsettling reactions after death can be agonal breathing and muscle twitches.
 In this case, your pet may seem like they are trying to breathe, but they will have already passed.
 Their heart has stopped, but the muscles of the diaphragm and other areas of the body contract.
+Rigor mortis typically sets in 1-2 hours after death.
+If you are burying your pet, you will want to have them positioned as you'd like within this time frame.

 -